skip to Main Content

 how to help senior cat with arthritis

-How to Help Your Senior Cat Cope with Arthritis
+How to Help a Cat with Arthritis and Care for a Senior Feline

 Warm snuggles and a calm cat-itude are some of the best parts about being a pet parent to a senior cat.
 Kittens are so much fun, but if you’re like me, senior cats hold a special place in your heart when it comes to quiet time spent together.

 However, as your cat ages, you may notice subtle changes in her agility, activity level, and even litter box habits.
-And these are very important clues to your senior cat’s health, particularly when it comes to arthritis.
+And these are very important clues to your senior cat’s health, particularly when it comes to cat arthritis, a degenerative joint disease.

 Senior cats and arthritic cats are masters at hiding discomfort, so you need to look for “tell-tail” clues that may indicate arthritis in your senior cat.